 Parc national d’Opémican, which protects 252 square kilometres of forested land between Lac Témiscamingue on the Ontario-Quebec border and Lac Kipawa, is located about a four and a half-hour drive from both Toronto and Ottawa.
 The park is the realization of a nearly 40-year dream for people in the Abitibi-Témiscamingue region who wanted to see the remains of the timber rafting relay station at Pointe Opémican preserved.
 In the 1880s and 90s, squared logs of white and red pine bound for Britain or America were assembled here into enormous rafts, sometimes consisting of as many as 3,000 individual logs, before being driven down the Ottawa to Montreal or Quebec City.

 “Pointe Opémican was a unique place at that time,” says Dany Gareau, the park’s director.
-“It’s the only place where things were organized like that, and people there were even developing techniques and tools to improve the job.”
+“It’s the only place where things were organized like that, and people there were even developing techniques and tools to improve the job,” including larger-than-normal booms capable of handling the frequent high waves on the lake.

 Today, Pointe Opémican forms the heart of the park, which is divided into three sectors.
 Several structures dating back to the late 1800s, including a blacksmith’s workshop and the “Auberge Jodoin,” which served as temporary accommodation for the raftsmen, are being restored and will house interactive museum displays about the history of logging on the Upper Ottawa.
 A visitor centre and campsites are also being constructed around the point.